 Firewall Mode Security Context

-Routed Transparent Single Multiple
+Multiple

-Command Mode Context System
+Command Mode Routed Transparent Single Context System

 group policy webvpn configuration • •

 username webvpn configuration • •

-This command, entered from group policy webvpn or username attributes webvpn configuration mode, enables the security appliance to download profiles to users on a group policy or username basis.
-To download a profile to all users, use this command from webvpn configuration mode.
+This command, entered from group policy webvpn or username attributes webvpn configuration mode, enables the security appliance to download profiles to CVC users on a group policy or username basis.
+To download a CVC profile to all CVC users, use this command from webvpn configuration mode.

-A profile is a group of configuration parameters that the client uses to configure the connection entries that appear in the client user interface, including the names and addresses of host computers.
-You can create and save profiles using the AnyConnect user interface.
+A CVC profile is a group of configuration parameters that the CVC uses to configure the connection entries that appear in the CVC user interface, including the names and addresses of host computers.
+You can create and save profiles using the CVC user interface.
 You can also edit this file with a text editor and set advanced parameters that are not available through the user interface.

-The client installation contains one profile template (AnyConnectProfile.tmpl) that you can edit and use as a basis to create other profile files.
-For more information about editing profiles, see the Cisco AnyConnect VPN Client Administrator Guide.
+The CVC installation contains one profile template (cvcprofile.xml) that you can edit and use as a basis to create other profile files.
+For more information about editing CVC profiles, see the Cisco AnyConnect VPN Client Administrator Guide.